Coronavirus (COVID-19) Medical Information

 What medications can I use to treat my COVID-19 symptoms?

-We currently don’t have any medications that appear to be effective in treating the disease.
-Symptoms such as headaches, body aches, and fever can be treated by use of medicines such as acetaminophen or ibuprofen.
+Symptoms such as headaches, body aches, and fever can be treated with medications such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin).
 Drink plenty of fluids and rest as much as possible.

 What if I have a mental health emergency?